World Chefs: Hawaiian chef savors its melting pot cuisine

-NEW YORK (Reuters) - Chef Alan Wong is striving for the authentic experience.
+NEW YORK, June 5 (Reuters) - Chef Alan Wong is striving for the authentic experience.
 When customers dine at his restaurants in Hawaii he wants them to savor all the ethnically diverse flavors and traditions of the islands.

 “It’s all about a sense of place,” Wong, a winner of the James Beard Award for Best Chef of the Year for Pacific Northwest, said in an telephone interview from Hawaii.